Best Things to Do In Kyoto with Toddlers and Kids

 Believe it or not, Kyoto is a fairly kid-friendly city!
 It all comes down to knowing where you can take your babies, toddlers or kids, and what to expect.

 I’ve traveled numerous times to Kyoto with my daughter ever since she was a year old.
+It’s even easier now that I live in Osaka, which is right next door!
 But to provide the most comprehensive information for this article, I’ve also recruited the help of my friend and Kyoto resident, Lisa.
 Lisa has been living in Kyoto for seven years so far.
 She also gave birth to her son in Kyoto and has been raising him in the city ever since.

 Learning to navigate through Kyoto with a newborn baby and now a toddler has taught her some valuable lessons that are essential to anyone planning to visit Kyoto with little ones.

 Provided this, you’ll find that this article is packed with must-know information for parents visiting Kyoto.
-And not only one parent in Japan but two — one living in Kyoto city and another who lives nearby and travels frequently to the prefecture!
+And not only one parent in Japan but two — one living in Kyoto city and another who lives in Osaka and travels frequently to the prefecture!

-Think of this guide as asking a good friend their tips about Kyoto travel with babies, toddlers and kids.
+Think of this guide as asking a good friend for their tips about Kyoto travel with babies, toddlers, and kids.

 The Best Things to Do in Kyoto with Babies, Toddlers, and Kids